Naval doesn't take notes

 Reading to deeply understand a topic and reading to maximize your exposure to ideas are two different approaches to reading.
 One of these approaches makes reading significantly more enjoyable than the other.

 We feel a responsibility to retain information when reading.
 This is why we take notes.
 Notes are to reading what sweat is to exercise.
 Note taking is our Proof of Reading, evidence that we've extracted a sufficient amount of information from the book we've reading.

-Going forward, I plan to reserve reading to deeply understand for books that have earned that right, making reading to maximize exposure to ideas your default mode of reading.
+Going forward, I plan to reserve reading to deeply understand for books that have earned that right, making reading to maximize exposure to ideas my default mode of reading.